s-sajid/Spotify-ETL-Data-Pipeline/README.md

 ## Intoduction <a name="Introduction"></a>

-This is a tool that gathers data from selected Spotify plalists and uploads it to a data lake in AWS S3 for analysis.
+This is a tool that gathers data from selected Spotify playlists and uploads it to a data lake in AWS S3 for analysis.

 ---